 Sublessors tend to be less strict than professional landlords when leasing space to young companies.
 For startups, professional landlords require personal guarantees, a significant letter of credit, or a large security deposit (up to one year’s rent).
 Sublessors have less invested in the real estate, so they tend to be more willing to take risk.
 Thus, sublessors usually will accept less creditworthy tenants and lower security deposits.
 However, the landlord will usually have to approve any sublease agreement his tenant makes.

-Despite the recent increase in sublease inventory, it is still difficult to find cheap office space for sublease that exactly fits the specific needs of a given business.
+Despite the recent increase in sublease inventory, it is still difficult to find an office for sublease that exactly fits the specific needs of a given business.
 Most sublessors do not offer a Tenant Improvement allowance, so customizing the space is not an option unless you want to spend your own money to do so.
 Alternatively, you may be able to sign a direct lease in addition to the sublease, with the direct lease starting right after the sublessor’s lease expires.
 If you also sign a direct lease at the property, the landlord may provide a TI allowance.

 As the sublessee, you must be confident in both the primary tenant and the primary landlord.
 If either party acts unfaithfully, or if the relationship between the two sours, then you will pay the price.
 For example, if the primary tenant defaults on his rent, through no fault of your own, then you will probably be evicted from your office unless you can quickly sign a direct lease agreement with the landlord.